What is a LinkedIn analytics report template?

 - Summary and recommendations text widgets: powered by Whatagraph IQ.

 IQ content types include Summary, Wins, Issues, Recommendations, or Custom prompts, available in 18 languages.
-There are no hallucinations nor data breaches since the data stays in Whatagraph and not transferred to an external tool like ChatGPT.
+There are no hallucinations nor data breaches since the data stays in Whatagraph and is not transferred to an external tool like ChatGPT.

 2. Followers Breakdown